Dripzz1/Dripzz1/README.md

 - Advance in embedded systems and low-level programming
 - Build high-performance engineering projects
-- Prepare for internships and global tech opportunities (e.g., NVIDIA)
+- Prepare for internships and global tech opportunities

 ---